PySangamam/website/_posts/2018-09-04-workshop-list.md

 **Pre-requisites**

-  * Participants are expected to basic Python syntax and semantics.
+  * Knowledge of basic Python syntax and semantics

 **Software Requirements**